Food Poisoning and its Causes

 - A fresh garlic clove eaten, swallowed with water, is anti-viral, antibacterial and anti-fungal.
 It relieves diarrhea

-The four common food poisoning microorganisms are salmonella, campylobacter, E.coli, and norovirus.
-Pests such as rodents, cockroaches, and even flies carry all of these bacteria.
-At Hicare Pest Control, we have excellent services to suit your commercial or residential needs.
-This will make sure no pest will be able to spread food poisoning to you, your family or your customers again.
+So if you see cockroaches roaming in your home, especially in the kitchen, then approach a cockroach control expert immediately to stop food poisoning contamination.
+At HiCare Pest Control, we have excellent services to suit your commercial or residential needs.
+This will make sure no pest will be able to spread food poisoning to you and your family again.